-AUDITOR'S INDEPENDENCE DECLAR RATION 1 STATEMENT OF SURPLUS OR DEFICI STATEMENT OF FINANCIAL POSITIO STATEMENT OF CHANGES IN EQUIT STATEMENT OF CASH FLOWS NOTES TO THE FINANCIAL STATEMEN)N Y THER COMPREHENSIVE INCOME 2 3 4 5 6 A. WHERE DO OUR FUNDS COME FROM AND HOW ARE THEY SPENT?
+AUDITOR'S INDEPENDENCE DECLAR RATION 1 STATEMENT OF SURPLUS OR DEFICE STATEMENT OF FINANCIAL POSITIO STATEMENT OF CHANGES IN EQUIT STATEMENT OF CASH FLOWS NOTES TO THE FINANCIAL STATEMEN )N Y THER COMPREHENSIVE INCOME 2 3 4 5 6 A. WHERE DO OUR FUNDS COME FROM AND HOW ARE THEY SPENT?
 B. WHAT RESOURCES DO WE HAVE AND HOW DO WE MANAGE THEM?
 A1.
 What are our sources of revenue?
 A2.
-Where has the funding been spent? - 6 7 B1.
+Where has the funding been spent?
+6 7 B1.
 Investments 9 C. HOW DO WE MANAGE OUR RISK AND WORKING CAPITAL?
 C1.
 Capital management C2.
-Financial risk management - 11 13 D. RESERVES D1.
-Reserves and retained surpluses - 14 E. OTHER INFORMATION E1.
-Related parties - 15 D1.
-Reserves and recamed surpluses 14 E2.
-Summary of Significant accounting policies 16 E3.
-Information and declaration to be furnished under the Charitable Fundraising (NSW) Act 1991 and Regulations 18 DIRECTORS' DECLARATION 19 DECLARATION BY CHAIRMAN IN RE SPECT O F FUNDRAISING APPEALS 20 INDEPENDENT AUDITOR'S REPORT 21
+Financial risk management - 11 13 D. RESERVES E. OTHER INFORMATION D1.
+Reserves and retained surpluses 14 E1.
+Related parties E2.
+Summary of Material accounting policies 15 16 E3.
+Information and declaration to be furnished under the Charitable Fundraising (NSW) Act 1991 and Regulations 18 DIRECTORS' DECLARATION DECLARATION BY CHAIRMAN IN RE SPECT O F FUNDRAISING APPEALS 19 20 INDEPENDENT AUDITOR'S REPORT 21